1. Statement

 4.2 Management

-The Director of Studies is responsible for overseeing the management of attendance at the College in collaboration with the Attendance Officer and the DSL.
+The Senior Attendance Champion is responsible for overseeing the management of attendance at the College in collaboration with the Attendance Officer and the DSL.
 The day-to-day management of attendance is the responsibility of the Attendance Officer, who works closely with reception and operations staff.
-This involves:

 5. Monitoring and improving attendance

-Ashbourne monitors and analyses attendance in order to identify patterns of behaviour that may require attention and/or safeguarding intervention.
-The Attendance Officer and Director of Studies hold half-termly meetings to review attendance procedures and any areas of concern.
+Ashbourne regularly monitors and analyses attendance in order to identify patterns of behaviour that may require attention to improve attendance and/or safeguarding intervention.
+The Attendance Officer and the Senior Attendance Champion hold half-termly meetings to review attendance procedures and any areas of concern.
 They will then liaise with Personal Tutors to decide on appropriate interventions for specific students.
 Where serious concerns are raised relating to a student’s absence, the DSL will be consulted.

 6. Legal requirements, safeguarding and SEND